srsgores/stylus-boilerplate/readme.md

 }
 ```

+But remember **not** to use this technique when building out your components.
+You want to reduce coupling as much as possible.
+For reference on components, [see the sample components included in this repository](https://github.com/srsgores/stylus-boilerplate/tree/master/app/styles/components), or the next section.

 ## Components

 *Stylus Boilerplate* currently ships with some starting components to get you started.
 Unlike SASS boilerplate, this time I made sure to keep components more loosely coupled.
 Now components are only dependent on ``helpers/index.styl``, and variables are encapsulated within each component.